sntioudis/papreca/documentation/commands.md

 this function PAPRECA::getDepoRateFromHertzKnudsen() and [here](https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Surface_Science_(Nix)/02%3A_Adsorption_of_Molecules_on_Surfaces/2.03%3A_Kinetics_of_Adsorption) for a brief theoretical background.

 > **Note:**
-> In the current version each parent atom (e.g., type 1) is allowed to be associated with only one predefined deposition template.
-However, different atom types can be associated with the same adsorbate_name (in separate deposition templates).
+> Multiple deposition templates can be associated with the same atom type.
+Also, different atom types can be associated with the same adsorbate_name (in separate deposition templates).
 See the phosphates example located in (./Examples/Phosphate Film Growth from TCP on Fe110).

 \subsection createDepo_defaults Default